mattdennewitz/python-songkick/README.rst

 - ``per_page``, the number of objects per page.
 50 max.
 - ``page``, the page number you'd like.

-See :ref:`todo` for pagination plans.
+See TODO for pagination plans.

 ::